D.L.’s Weekly Writing Prompts

 Discover regular, fresh inspiration with D.L.’s Weekly Writing Prompts and let your creativity shine!

-I invite you to join in!
+Want to join in?
 Read the weekly prompt, write your own response [500 words max], and submit it directly to me for review.
-Share your work, and let your creativity shine.
+If it’s good, I’ll post it and give you props!

 (writersdigest.com)